The pitfalls of next-token prediction: Experimental Verification

-Our hypothesis is borne out in Fig.~\ref{fig:diff-traj} where we see that the teacherless model automatically learns right-to-left: the later tokens achieve higher accuracy earlier.
-Thus, the teacherless objective provides one possible way for future work to build alternatives to next-token prediction that force the models to look ahead, without falling into the next-token traps of the Clever Hans cheat or the Indecipherable Token failure.
+Our hypothesis is borne out in Fig.~\ref{fig:diff-traj} where we see that the later tokens achieve higher accuracy earlier, implying that the teacherless model voluntarily learns right-to-left.
+Thus, the teacherless objective provides an alternative training paradigm that forces models to look ahead, without falling into the various short-sighted pitfalls of next-token prediction, discussed in \S\ref{sec:cleverhans}.